How to Dunk a Basketball

 In one section of the book, Todd writes about a seven-week strength program he’d done with a college basketball team.
 At the end, on average each member of the team had increased his vertical leap by five inches.
 They lifted three times a week, for only twenty minutes per day!

 So, as a basketball player will you benefit from a 5-inch increase in your vertical leap?
 Yes, you will.
 Will strength training help you be a better athlete?
 Yes, it will.
-I learned quickly that I need to lift weights, and the stronger I got the faster I could run and the higher I could jump.
+I learned quickly that I needed to lift weights, and the stronger I got the faster I could run and the higher I could jump.

 It’s best to stick with basic, compound exercises like squats, bench presses, barbell rows and military presses.
 These exercises are great for gaining strength and muscle mass.
 Find a coach or trainer who can teach you how to perform these exercises correctly.